emarsden/ipp-el/README.md

 - [CUPS printer spooler](https://www.cups.org/).

+## Installation

+Install via the [MELPA package archive](https://melpa.org/partials/getting-started.html) by including the following in your Emacs initialization file (`.emacs.el` or `init.el`):

+    (require 'package)
+    (add-to-list 'package-archives '("melpa" . "https://stable.melpa.org/packages/") t)

+then saying

+     M-x install-package RET ipp

+To install manually, place the file `ipp.el` in a directory on your `load-path` and add the following to your Emacs initialization file:

+    (require 'ipp)

 ## Usage

-Load this package by putting in your `~/.emacs.el` initialization file

-    (require 'ipp)

-then try printing a file using `M-x ipp-print`.
+Print a file using `M-x ipp-print`.
 This will prompt you for a file name (which should be in a format understood natively by the printer, such as PDF), and the URI of the printer.
 The URI should be of the form